 Despite the transition to remote learning in response to COVID-19, Saint Xavier University's (SXU) spring semester concluded with a bang.
 In an effort to continue to provide students with the kind of transformative education and support services they're used to and celebrate their incredible achievements, faculty and staff went the extra mile to make remote events unique and special.

 SXU's Scarlet and Gray Awards honor outstanding student leaders, organizations and achievements in service and extracurricular involvement.
 The ceremony was moved to a virtual format in response to the pandemic, and SXU's Center for SUCCESS and Student Life made sure award winners were acknowledged in a big way.
 With hundreds of people coming together to tune in and watch the live awards, a sense of community and pride was present.
-As a special surprise to students, the virtual program featured celebrity cameos ranging from actors and singers -including Nickelodeon actor Drake Bell and R&B singer Montell Jordan- to wrestlers and Olympians -including WNBA star and four-time Olympic gold medalist Lisa Leslie- all who delivered personalized cameo messages to award winners.
+As a special surprise to students, the virtual program featured celebrity cameos ranging from actors and singers -including R&B singer Montell Jordan- to wrestlers and Olympians -including WNBA star and four-time Olympic gold medalist Lisa Leslie- all who delivered personalized cameo messages to award winners.